 ANAGNORISIS IN OTHER FORMS OF STORYTELLING

 - Walter White has the opportunity to do the right thing and hand himself in when Hank discovers who he really is.
 But he decides to run instead.
+He does have a slow, hard-earned self-revelation, though.
+He acknowledges that he hasn’t been doing it all for his family, but for himself.

 - In Big Love, Barb, as first wife, has already faced a number of massive moral decisions at the beginning of the story.
-Back story eventually tells the audience that Barb had the opportunity to leave Bill when he took on his second wife.
-Barb is constantly tested, especially when her natal family and her church reject her, leaving her feeling completely isolated from the rest of the world.
+Backstory eventually reveals to the audience that Barb had the opportunity to leave Bill when he took on his second wife.
+Barb is constantly tested, especially when her natal family and her church reject her, leaving her isolated from the rest of the world.
 The most noticeable character arc in Big Love is the character of Margine, who is so young that she is the main character in a coming-of-age story.
 At the beginning she is a teenager (revealed in a later season to be younger than initially depicted), but in the end Margine is a self-actualised woman, and makes the best of her polygamist situation to live what is actually a pretty feminist life.

 Dan Harmon outlines the basic skeleton of any good story: